Tanmay06/Tanmay06.github.io/index.md

 description:
 background: '/img/bg-about.jpg'
 ---
-<p>I make machines smarter so they can make human lives easier.
-Basically, I'm Machine Learning Engineer/ Data Scientist who loves to work on difficult problems and come up with innovative and creative solutions.</p>
+I make machines smarter so they can make human lives easier.
+Basically, I'm Machine Learning Engineer/ Data Scientist who loves to work on difficult problems and come up with innovative and creative solutions.

-<p>Currently, as a graduate student, I'm pursuing my Master of Science in Computer Science with a concentration in Data Science from the University of Texas at Dallas, where I'm working on Perceptually-enabled Task Guidance system.</p>
+Currently, as a graduate student, I'm pursuing my Master of Science in Computer Science with a concentration in Data Science from the University of Texas at Dallas, where I'm working on Perceptually-enabled Task Guidance system.

-<p>Throughout my academic and professional career, my primary research interest has been in development of tools and techniques for ML and Deep Learning tasks, primarily NLP and NLU.
-But I've been also involved with projects spanning across various other domains and fields like Computer Vision, Predictive Analytics, and more.</p>
+Throughout my academic and professional career, my primary research interest has been in development of tools and techniques for ML and Deep Learning tasks, primarily NLP and NLU.
+But I've been also involved with projects spanning across various other domains and fields like Computer Vision, Predictive Analytics, and more.

-<p>As I've been working proffesionally for 3 years now, I've experience of working in various domains with diverse technologies.
-You can read more about my <a href='./projects'>Projects</a>.<p>
+As I've been working proffesionally for 3 years now, I've experience of working in various domains with diverse technologies.
+You can read more about my [Projects]('./projects').

-<p>I don't write much but you can find my some of my work in <a href='./writings'>Writings</a>.<p>
+I don't write much but you can find my some of my work in [Writings]('./writings').

-<p>In my free time love to watch 📺 anime, play 🎱 8-ball pool, 🏓 table tennis or some 🕹️ video games.
-Hit me up if you want geek out on any of these things!!</p>
+In my free time love to watch 📺 anime, play 🎱 8-ball pool, 🏓 table tennis or some 🕹️ video games.
+Hit me up if you want geek out on any of these things!!

-<p>Enjoy this taco 🌮, while you are here!!</p>
+Enjoy this taco 🌮, while you are here!!

+## Publications

+**Tanmay Vakare**, Kshitij Verma, Vedant Jain "*Sentence Semantic Similarity Using Dependency Parsing*", Proceedings of 10th International Conference of Computing, Communication and Networking Technologies (2019): DOI: [10.1109/ICCCNT45670.2019.8944671](https://ieeexplore.ieee.org/document/8944671)

+## Experience

+**Data Scientist**, *Blackstraw.ai*, Chennai, India, *August 19 - July 21*

+**Co-Founder, Technology Lead**, *Rehabo Technologies*, Vadodara, India, *January 19 - July 19*

+**Machine Learning Intern**, *Service4Startups*, Vadodara, India, *November 18 - February 21*